wuxc/pywin32doc/md/PyCGdiObject.md

 ## PyCGdiObject Object

-A class which encapsulates an MFC CGdiObject.
+A class which encapsulates an MFC CGdiObject\.